Xiddler/PORTABLE_ENV/dotfiles/cheat/user_LINUX.md

 (not an exhaustive list)

-useradd                         :: useradd -m -G sudo -s <shell> donagh (will make /home/donagh automatically. -M to stop). groupadd usermod                         :: usermod -aG additional_groups username passwd <user>                   :: give a <user> a passwd or edit one groups <user>                   :: displays groups that <user> belongs to gpasswd -a <user> <group>       :: Add users to a group with the gpasswd command (see FS#58262 regarding errors): groupmod -n new_group old_group :: Modify an existing group with the groupmod command e.g. to rename the old_group group to new_group chage -l donagh G Account       :: Account expires: never vipw / vigr                     :: edit /etc/passwd
+useradd                         :: useradd -m -G sudo -s <shell> donagh (will make /home/donagh automatically. -M to stop). userdel                         :: userdel -r username (the -r option forces userdel to remove the user’s home directory and mail spool) groupadd usermod                         :: usermod -aG additional_groups username passwd <user>                   :: give a <user> a passwd or edit one groups <user>                   :: displays groups that <user> belongs to gpasswd -a <user> <group>       :: Add users to a group with the gpasswd command (see FS#58262 regarding errors): groupmod -n new_group old_group :: Modify an existing group with the groupmod command e.g. to rename the old_group group to new_group change -l donagh G Account       :: Account expires: never vipw / vigr                     :: edit /etc/passwd